janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

-* The element is a versioned element, and the client specified etag attribute value is different than the server's etag value for this element, then the server MUST return the contents as it would normally.
+* The element is a versioned element, and the client specified etag attribute value is different than the server's etag value for this element.
+In this case the server MUST return the contents as it would otherwise have done, adding the etag attributes of all child versioned elements to the response.

-* The element is a versioned element, and the client specified etag attribute value does match the server's etag value, then server MUST return the element decorated with an etag attribute with the value "=".
+* The element is a versioned element, and the client specified etag attribute value matches the server's etag value.
+In this case the server MUST return the element decorated with an etag attribute with the value "=", and child elements pruned.

-* The element is a versioned element, the client specified etag attribute value does match the server's etag value, and the element is a container.
-In this case the server MUST NOT return any of the children of the container.

-* The element is a versioned element, the client specified etag attribute value does match the server's etag value, and the element is a list entry.
-In this case the server MUST return the keys of the list entry, and MUST NOT return any other children of the list entry.
+For list elements, pruning child elements means that key elements MUST be included in the response, and other child element MUST NOT be included.
+For containers, child elements MUST NOT be included.

 For example, assuming the NETCONF server configuration is the same as in the previous rpc-reply example, the server's response to request